blackbaud/barkbaud/README.md

 Build the UI application by running:

 ```
-barkbaud\skyux-spa-ui $  ng build
+barkbaud $  npm run build
 ```

 - This builds the UI to the `barkbaud\skyux-spa-ui\dist\skyux-spa-ui` location on disk.
 - Node.js will reference this build location to use as the UI when running the app.
 It is not necessary to serve the Angular SPA application separately.

-Now that all the dependencies have been installed, the database created, and the UI SPA has been build, we can now run the application with:
+Now that all the dependencies have been installed, the database created, and the UI SPA has been built, we can now run the application with:

 ```
 barkbaud $  npm start